 USDA Report: Vast Majority of Schools Continue in School Meals Program

 More than 99 percent of 100,000 schools remained enrolled in the federal school meals program following the implementation of updated nutrition standards, according to a report released yesterday by the Department of Agriculture.
-The USDA also found that of the 524 schools leaving the program, only 90 cited school meals rules as the specific cause—approximately one-fifth of one percent of schools enrolled last year.
+The USDA also found that of the 524 schools leaving the program, only 90 cited school meals rules as the specific cause— less than one-fifth of one percent of schools enrolled last year.

 Final Menu Labeling Rule Again Delayed

 The Food and Drug Administration (FDA) has once again missed its own deadline for issuing a final rule establishing menu labeling requirements for certain chain restaurants and other food retail establishments.
 According to its most recent regulatory guidance, FDA was anticipating releasing the final rule in September; according to a recent report, however, “the regulation is still in development at the FDA, and will soon be sent to the White House for a final review.”